Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 A supervised research project up to 10,000 words involving the development, implementation and reporting of an original topic in the student’s area of professional interest.

-Please contact the department to express interest prior to enrolling for this paper.
+A broad range of research options are available that enable students to prepare for and engage in research without leaving home.
+Please contact the department to express interest prior to enrolling for this paper

 |Paper title||Research Project|